Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor-EM MoLDS Provides Reliable and Interpretable Recovery on Real-world Applications

 \subsection{PMd Dataset}

-We next evaluate our method on recordings from monkey dorsal premotor cortex (PMd) during more complex reaches, in which trial-wise movement directions are \emph{continuously distributed} over the circle.
-Full experimental details are in \cite{Lawlor2018linear} and the dataset is provided in \cite{PMd_Data}.
-The trials' reach direction spans the full polar range rather than discrete directions as in the Area2 dataset.
-We analyze PMd activity with the $5$-dimensional kinematic as inputs, i.e., $( \text{x\mbox{-}velocity},\text{y\mbox{-}velocity},\text{x\mbox{-}acceleration},\text{y\mbox{-}acceleration},\text{speed})$.
+We next apply our method to recordings from monkey dorsal premotor cortex (PMd) during sequential reaches (Figure~\ref{fig:area2_pmd}a), in which trial-wise movement directions are \emph{continuously distributed} over the circle.
+Full experimental details are in \citep{Lawlor2018} and the dataset is provided in \citep{PMd_Data}.
+The trials' reach direction spans the full polar range rather than clearly separated directions as in the Area2 dataset.
+For the PMd dataset, we similarly extract movement-related activity by taking a fixed window ($-100$ to $+500$ ms) around the movement onset for each trial.
+We analyze PMd activity with the $5$-dimensional kinematic as inputs, i.e., $( \text{x\mbox{-}velocity},\text{y\mbox{-}velocity},\text{x\mbox{-}acceleration},\text{y\mbox{-}acceleration},\text{speed})$, and the first $16$ PCs as outputs.
 Following the Area2 protocol, we train MoLDS across hyperparameters on the PMd training split and select the model by validation criteria (NLL/RMSE/BIC).
-Figure~\ref{fig:molds_pmd}(a) reports validation results, and Fig.~\ref{fig:molds_pmd}(b) shows test one-step-ahead reconstructions.
+Figure~\ref{fig:molds_pmd}a reports validation results where the $4$-component MoLDS trained with the Tensor-EM method has better performance.
+Figure~\ref{fig:molds_pmd}b shows test one-step-ahead reconstructions of the corresponding component from this MoLDS fit.

-To accommodate continuously distributed reach angles, trials are uniformly binned on the circle (12 bins).
-Within each bin, the dominant component is the one with the largest mean responsibility.
-Figure~\ref{fig:molds_pmd}(c) colors bins by their dominant LDS component and overlays responsibility-weighted preferred-direction (PD) arrows for each component.
-Figure~\ref{fig:molds_pmd}(d) plots impulse-response magnitudes versus lag of each component, revealing component-specific gains and temporal decay (Appendix~\ref{app:pmd}, Fig.~\ref{fig:input_pca_pmd}, further decomposes input-channel responses).
-Component usage fractions on held-out test trials are shown in Fig.~\ref{fig:molds_pmd}(e).
-Overall, the mixture components specialize in distinct movement directions and exhibit distinct dynamical response profiles.
+To accommodate continuously distributed reach angles, we uniformly binned trials into $12$ angular bins based on their reach angles.
+For each bin, we assigned a dominant component based on the highest mean responsibility.
+Figure~\ref{fig:molds_pmd}c shows these bins colored by their dominant LDS component and overlays responsibility-weighted preferred-direction (PD) arrows for each component, where we also compare Tensor-EM and Random-EM MoLDS results.
+Figure~\ref{fig:molds_pmd}d plots impulse-response magnitude across lags of each component, revealing component-specific gains and temporal decay; Appendix~\ref{app:pmd} (Figure~\ref{fig:input_pca_pmd}) further shows the decomposed responses across input channels.
+Figure~\ref{fig:molds_pmd}e reports Tensor-EM MoLDS component usage fractions on held-out test trials.
+Overall, the mixture components of the PMd dataset specialize in different movement directions and exhibit distinct dynamical response profiles.